 Data archiving trends will continue to impact organizations in all industries.
 The HR industry in particular has been impacted by new regulations that highlight data archiving requirements.

-Data privacy laws such as the General Data Protection Regulation (GDPR) and California Consumer Privacy Act (CCPA) have forced many organizations to reevaluate their HR data archiving strategies.
+Data privacy laws such as the General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA) have forced many organizations to reevaluate their HR data archiving strategies.
 These regulations have placed additional requirements on organizations, including the need to implement proper data retention and deletion policies.

 Employee records contain some of the most sensitive data that organizations manage.
 As regulations continue to change, organizations will be required to implement better data archiving strategies to protect employee information.